jdi-docs/jdi-light/source/includes/_tutorial.md

     <version>RELEASE</version>
 </dependency>
 ```
-First, we need to add JDI Light to the dependency section of our pom.xml file: <br/>
+First, we need to add JDI Light to the <i>dependency</i> section of our <b>pom.xml</b> file: <br/>
 _The latest version can be found in the [Maven Central Repository](https://search.maven.org/classic/#search%7Cga%7C1%7Cjdi-light)_<br/>
 <br/><br/>
 ### Configuration
 That’s all!
-We don’t need to set up anything.
-By default, JDI Light will download Chrome driver automatically, setup it and run while we try to access the first page.<br/>
+We don’t need to set anything up.
+By default, JDI Light will download Chrome driver automatically, set it up and run once we try to access the first page.<br/>
-We can change default settings placed in the test.properties file (src/test/resources)
+We can change the default settings placed in the <b>test.properties</b> file (<i>src/test/resources</i>)

 ```java
 src/test/resources/test.properties